-The Law Society is recommending, as a matter of good practice, that providers of training contracts should pay their trainees £20,913 in London and £18,547 outside of London.
+The Law Society is recommending, as a matter of good practice, that providers of training contracts should pay their trainees £22,541 in London and £19,992 outside London.

-With the removal of the minimum salary, firms are now required to pay no more than the national minimum wage, currently £6.95 per hour.
-For an average 35-hour week this equates to a gross salary of £12,649 per year, a significant decrease on the previous required salary.
+With the removal of a regulatory minimum salary, firms are now required to pay no more than the national minimum wage.

 Why should my organisation adopt the recommended minimum salary?